 - Personal or identifying information in emails sent to students may only include directory information as defined in the University Catalog under the section entitled “Privacy Rights of Students in Education Records (FERPA)” unless the student has specified in writing to the Admissions & Recruitment office not to release directory information.

 - It is a violation of University policy to use University mail or a University email address to impersonate a University office, administrator, faculty, staff member, or student.

 - Students who are suspended or expelled may have their “Dolphin Email” account closed.
-The account shall only be re-opened with approval from the University Judicial Affairs Officer.
+The account shall only be re-opened with approval from the University Community Responsibility and Student Conduct Officer.

-- Complaints involving harassing email shall be investigated by the University Judicial Affairs Officer.
+- Complaints involving harassing email shall be investigated by the University Community Responsibility and Student Conduct Officer.